 International TESL Journal

 Welcome to the peak of ESL intellect.
 Though the journal publication appears to have ended in 2010, the website is still being maintained.
-This site offers lessons as others do, but the real treasure is in the articles.
-If you're stuck in an English teaching rut and need tips on how to improve your life in the classroom, these articles will help get your mind thinking in a new way.
+This site offers lessons, but the real treasure is in the articles.
+If you're stuck in an English-teaching rut and need tips on how to improve your life in the classroom, these articles will help get your mind thinking in new ways.
 Similarly, the section labelled "Techniques" offers more in-depth writing on ESL teaching improvements.
 Some of my favs so far are:

 - Teaching How to Learn

 - Coping with Problems Caused by Stereotypes in Japan

 - Matching Teaching Styles with Learning Styles in East Asian Contexts